-1.1.1 A maximum of 2 water treatment personnel are allowed to visit the site once every 2 weeks to conduct necessary water treatment and replenish the chemicals for both auto and manual dosing systems.
+1.1.1 A maximum of 2 maintenance personnel are allowed to visit the site once every 2 weeks to conduct necessary maintenance work (e.g. bleed off, cleaning, checking of dosing system, etc) and replenish the chemicals for both auto and manual dosing systems.

-1.1.2 Water treatment contractors shall ensure the water treatment chemicals can last for at least 2 weeks and the treatment programme is able to keep Legionella at bay.
+1.1.2 Maintenance contractors shall ensure that the water treatment chemicals can last for at least 2 weeks and the treatment programme is able to keep Legionella at bay.

-1.1.3 Premise owners/occupiers shall ensure that adequate water treatment is carried out to prevent the risk of acquiring Legionellosis at all times.
+1.1.3 Premises owners/occupiers shall ensure that adequate water treatment is carried out to prevent the risk of acquiring Legionellosis at all times.